 - You can try crate training him.
 Some dogs find comfort being in a confined area, almost like a den.
 Other dogs may find being confined can make the anxiety issues even worse.
 If he likes the crate, then it can give him a place to relax and be comfortable when left alone.

-Separation anxiety in dogs can cause problems if not probably dealt with when it occurs.
+Separation anxiety in dogs can cause problems if not properly dealt with when it occurs.